 - February 1, 2010

-Phil was born, raised and continues to reside in Chicago (not in a suburb) and he is an avid fan of most of his hometown sports teams.
+Phil was born, raised, and continues to reside and raise his family in Chicago (not in a suburb), and he is an avid fan of most of his hometown sports teams.

 Phil is actively involved in his community.
 He has been involved in a number of charitable organizations and civic activities including: